Ministry of Defence (Kenya)

-The Ministry of Defense (MoD) is a cabinet-level office in charge of defense-related matters of Kenya.
-It oversees the Kenya Defense Forces.
-It is currently headed by Aden Duale.
+The Ministry of Defence (MoD) of Kenya is a cabinet-level office in charge of defense-related matters of Kenya.
+It oversees the Kenya Defence Forces.
+It is currently headed by Soipan Tuya.

 History

-During the Shifta War, a centralized high command was established, however the Ministry of Defence was mostly dormant the service commanders came under the direct operational control of the president.
-From 1979-2000, Ministry of Defence was renamed to the Department of Defence (DoD), placed under the Office of the President Daniel arap Moi and led by the Deputy Secretary. he DoD dealt mostly with administrative and logistical matters.
+During the Shifta War, a centralized high command was established, however the Ministry of Defence was mostly dormant with the service commanders under the direct operational control of the president.
+From 1979-2000, Ministry of Defence was renamed to the Department of Defence (DoD), placed under the Office of the President Daniel arap Moi and led by the Deputy Secretary.
+The DoD dealt mostly with administrative and logistical matters.

 Building

 The Ministry of Defence is located at Ulinzi House off Lenana Road in Nairobi.